canonical/mysql-k8s-operator/docs/how-to/cluster-cluster-replication/recovery.md

 ## Pre-requisites

-Make sure both `Rome` and `Lisbon` clusters are deployed following the [async deployment guide](/how-to/cross-regional-async-replication/deploy).
+Make sure both `Rome` and `Lisbon` clusters are deployed following the [cluster-cluster deployment guide](/how-to/cluster-cluster-replication/deploy).

 ## Recover detached cluster

-If the relation between clusters was removed and one side went into detached/blocked state: simply relate async replication back to restore ClusterSet.
+If the relation between clusters was removed and one side went into detached/blocked state: simply relate cluster-cluster replication back to restore ClusterSet.

 ## Recover lost cluster

-If a cluster has been lost and the ClusterSet need new member: deploy new db application and init async replication.
+If a cluster has been lost and the ClusterSet need new member: deploy new db application and init cluster-cluster replication.
 The data will be copied automatically and the new cluster will join ClusterSet.

 ## Recover invalidated cluster

-A cluster in the cluster-set gets invalidated when async replication auto-recovery fails on a disconnection event or when a failover is run against another cluster-set member while this cluster is unreachable.
+A cluster in the cluster-set gets invalidated when cluster-cluster replication auto-recovery fails on a disconnection event or when a failover is run against another cluster-set member while this cluster is unreachable.

 If the invalidated cluster connections is restored, it's status will be displayed in `juju status` as: